The Central Okanagan Planning Study

 This website is for interested citizens to learn more about the transportation planning going on in the Central Okanagan, and to take part in the discussion.
 It’s all part of the ministry’s Central Okanagan Planning Study.
 The purpose of the study is to develop potential route proposals to address future mobility in the Central Okanagan area.

-RELATED: The Highway 97 – Peachland Transportation Study is under way to Identify and assess possible short, medium, and long-term solutions to address future needs through and/or around Peachland.
+The study has been looking at needs of the travelling public, community land use plans, provincial transportation priorities and a possible future second crossing of Okanagan Lake.
+Related to this is the Highway 97 – Peachland Transportation Study which is underway to identify and assess possible short, medium, and long-term solutions to address future needs through and/or around Peachland.

 To date, the Central Okanagan Planning Study has completed:

 - A review and analysis of the existing conditions and performance of the Highway 97 corridor, with results shared with the public for feedback in May 2015

 - A forecast of anticipated future conditions to assess the future transportation needs of the corridor, which reflected additional public input received in November 2015

 - A range of preliminary concepts for improvements to the corridor, including possible alternate routes, shared with the public for feedback in March 2017

 - A reduced study area for a possible second crossing of Okanagan Lake, also shared with the public for feedback in March 2017.